eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/InstallCycloneDDS-CXX/packaging-windows.md

 ### Packaging

-If you want to package the product, then the config and build step will be a bit different than the build process described above.
+If you want to package the product, the config and build step is different to the build process.

-When packing, the `-DCMAKE_INSTALL_PREFIX=<install-location>`[^1] option should be added to the configuration, and the `<install-location>` be the directory which the IDL compiler is installed.
+When packing, the `-DCMAKE_INSTALL_PREFIX=<install-location>`[^1] option should be added to the configuration, and the `<install-location>` is the directory where the IDL compiler is installed.

-During the build step, you have to specify that you want to build the install target as well.
+During the build step, you must also specify to build the install target.

-The build process should be like:
+The build process should be similar to the following:

 ```
 $ mkdir build